m4rcu5/resume/Marcus_van_Dam.md

 :   *Hosting Operations Engineer* (2011 to 2015)

     As a Hosting Operations Engineer (formerly known as Technical Support) you are responsible for all customer facing hosting platforms (DNS, Email, Web) and its infrastructure.
 In this role my focus is at the design and security of the existing setups and new designs.
-In the last 6 months of this position LeaseWeb as an organization moved to an agile way of working.
+In the last 6 months of this position Leaseweb as an organization moved to an agile way of working.
 Merging the former Hosting Engineers with with the Software Developers, forming the Product Engineering team.
-Together you are operationally responsible for the applications and platforms in order to make sure that LeaseWeb’s products and services are available to our customers.
+Together you are operationally responsible for the applications and platforms in order to make sure that Leaseweb’s products and services are available to our customers.
 Test, deploy, administer, monitor and maintain the infrastructure.

     **Highlights:**

     + Redesign and live-migration of the CL2000 webhosting platform.
-LeaseWeb's webhosting platform used to be based on stand-alone servers running the Plesk management panel.
+Leaseweb's webhosting platform used to be based on stand-alone servers running the Plesk management panel.
 The new design allowed for on demand scaling in a clustered setup.
 Being build upon NFS storage, separate MySQL servers and Plesk interface machines.
 Using HAProxy as loadbalancers in HA setup.

     + Chef
-    This has now become LeaseWeb's main configuration management system.
-I have started with the initial PoC of Chef within LeaseWeb's infrastructure and supported fellow engineers in the implementation of Chef in their infrastructure.
+    This has now become Leaseweb's main configuration management system.
+I have started with the initial PoC of Chef within Leaseweb's infrastructure and supported fellow engineers in the implementation of Chef in their infrastructure.
 This also paved the way for automated deployments of application code.

     + Remote Management
     Together with a bare metal focused development team we designed and implemented a remote management platform for our dedicated servers.
 Using FreeBSD for VPN access and concentrator servers.
 Using the internal PF subsystem to grant and deny access on a per client basis.